SELab-2/OSOC-4/info/user_manual/user_manual.md

 #### 4.1.5 Question
+A question from the tally form that students are supposed to fill in

 Now follows an in depth description of the attributes of a question.

 **id**: the id of the question, only used internally and unique for each question \